Informed consent: Medical history

 Thomas Percival was a British physician who published a book called Medical Ethics in 1803.
 Percival was a student of the works of Gregory and various earlier Hippocratic physicians.
 Like all previous works, Percival's Medical Ethics makes no mention of soliciting for the consent of patients or respecting their decisions.
 Percival said that patients have a right to truth, but when the physician could provide better treatment by lying or withholding information, he advised that the physician do as he thought best.

 When the American Medical Association was founded they in 1847 produced a work called the first edition of the American Medical Association Code of Medical Ethics.
 Many sections of this book are verbatim copies of passages from Percival's Medical Ethics.
 A new concept in this book was the idea that physicians should fully disclose all patient details truthfully when talking to other physicians, but the text does not also apply this idea to disclosing information to patients.
 Through this text, Percival's ideas became pervasive guidelines throughout the United States as other texts were derived from them.

 Worthington Hooker was an American physician who in 1849 published Physician and Patient.
 This medical ethics book was radical demonstrating understanding of the AMA's guidelines and Percival's philosophy and soundly rejecting all directives that a doctor should lie to patients.
 In Hooker's view, benevolent deception is not fair to the patient, and he lectured widely on this topic.
 Hooker's ideas were not broadly influential.

+The principle of informed consent was not legally binding until first recorded in the Salgo v.
+Leland Stanford Jr University Board of Trustees case of 1957.
+Salgo underwent a procedure to evaluate his aortic arteriosclerosis; a contrast (which is a substance used in medical imaging to differentiate internal structures) was injected into his aorta to find blockages, but his legs ended up permanently paralyzed; however, Salgo had not been informed of this risk.
+This case was one of the first to draw attention to the need for patients to understand the risks and benefits of their procedures, since at that time a lack of informed consent was not considered negligence.

 The US Canterbury v.
-Spence case established the principle of informed consent in US law.
+Spence case in 1972 officially established the principle of informed consent in US law.
+Canterbury underwent a laminectomy to relieve back pain but was not informed of the risk of paralysis.
+While left by himself, he fell off his bed and was later paralyzed from the waist down; he required further surgeries but was never completely relieved of paralysis in his bowels and bladder.
 Earlier legal cases had created the underpinnings for informed consent, but his judgment gave a detailed and thought through discourse on the matter.
 The judgment cites cases going back to 1914 as precedent for informed consent.